-If Berlin and Munich were sisters, Berlin would be the edgier, cooler sister (the rebel) with Munich being the posher, more-well behaved one (but not afraid to let her hair down and have a good old time).
+Thinking of what Munich is like, If Berlin and Munich were sisters, Berlin would be the edgier and cooler sister (the rebel, so to speak).
+Munich, on the other hand, is the posher, more-well behaved one (but not afraid to let her hair down and have a good old time). 🤣

-Whichever way you’d like to classify Munich it’s definitely one German city you need to visit!
-There’s so much to do here and so much fun to be had here and to that end, we’ve covered 9 sights you definitely have to check out when you visit Munich… perhaps even during Oktoberfest? 😉
+Whichever way you’d like to classify Munich it’s definitely one of the best German cities you need to visit.
+There are so many things to do in Munich and so much fun to be had.

 Marienplatz is the central square in Munich and is home to one of my favourite things about Germany – its Christmas markets (granted, these are only open around December time).
 Outside of December, you will find the Old and New Town Halls as well as the Gothic tower here vying for your attention.